-Following ILAC Guidelines G12:2000 and G13:2000, pulverized feldspar minerals, basalt rock and barren iron pyrites were blended with finely pulverized and screened gold-containing minerals.
-Once the powders were uniformly mixed the composite was placed into 836 wide-mouthed jars, each bearing a unique number.
+Following ILAC Guidelines G12:2000 and G13:2000, a highly siliceous matrix containing minor quantities of clay and barren iron pyrites were blended with finely pulverized and screened gold-containing minerals.
+Once the powders were uniformly mixed the composite was placed into 805 wide-mouthed jars, each bearing a unique number.
 24 jars were randomly selected from the packaging run and material from these jars was used for both homogeneity and consensus testing.